Anarion-zuo/GitBook_Algorithm/design-and-analysis-of-algorithms.md

 	return v
 ```

+The level pointers are to move the pivot to the right interval, thus to the right subtree.
 The code satisfy the time complexity requirement.

 #### Orthogonal Range Search

 For a given set of points under a certain dimensional space, give a orthogonal region (rectangle, etc) and list all of the points inside the region.
 The goal is summarized to be:

 Process n points in d-D to support query, a given box, and find the number of points in the box and the kth point in the box.
 The output is of size $\theta(k)$.
+The time complexity of the process is bounded by $O(\log_2^dn+|output|)$.

 ##### 1D Version